 Self-care requires some hard work in putting in that effort to be responsible for taking care of ourselves.
 It could look like setting boundaries; making tough practical decisions; cultivating certain healthy habits or carving out time for ourselves.

 When we practice self-care, it helps us maintain a healthy and positive relationship with ourselves and the people around us.
+It also helps us to build resilience and allow us to bounce back from stress and burnout much more effectively.

 The 8 Pillars of Self-Care